-If you are not feeling well and cannot wait until the surgery opens, please called NHS 111 and they can give you advise about what sort of care you may require.
+If you are not feeling well and cannot wait until the surgery opens, you can call NHS 111 for urgent healthcare advice.
 The NHS 111 services is staffed by fully trained advisors, supported by experienced practitioners.
 They are able to organise an emergency appointment or ambulance for you if this is appropriate.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 You can also visit www.111.nhs.uk urgent healthcare advice online.
 It offers an online assessment and live chat service, helping patients to manage their own health and care.
 It also helps to manage increasing demand on 111 telephone services.
 Find out more about NHS 111 online